Unknown39825/map-reduce-sparse-multiplication-in-C/README.md

 finally all result is written to result.txt in the form of row ,col ,value pair.

-# then the put fuction
+# fileto sparse function
+it is used to take input from the result file;

+# disp function
+it is used to display result in normal form;

+# spdisp function

-it is used to takes result from the result.txt and display the result into sparse form;
+it is used to display result in sparse form;

-therse function are made only for integer and 20 x20 matrix if want to modify then change the data type and size